wanghc78/valor/OOPSLA2015_AE.md

 ### Use Virtual Machine

+The URL pointing the artifact at https://oopsla15aec.hotcrp.com online submission system is the virtualbox image file.
 The virtual machine image is a Linux Fedora 16 x86 image with 4G memory as the initial setup.
 Username/passowrd: oopsla2015/paper23.
 R, valor package and benchmark codes have been installed in the virtual machine following the previous document.
 The valor package and benchmarks are stored in paper23 directory under oopsla2015's home directory.

 ## III.
 Simple Translation Examples